Watertown, South Dakota: History

 Watertown was founded in 1879 as a rail terminus when the Chicago & Northwestern Railroad reactivated part of a line it had constructed to Lake Kampeska.
-The city was named after Watertown, New York, the hometown of brothers John E. and Oscar P. Kemp, two of the city's founders.
+The city was named after Watertown, New York, the hometown of brothers John E. and Oscar P. Kemp (grandfather of Jack Kemp), two of the city's founders.
 The town was originally planned to be called Kampeska.

 During the 1880s, Watertown prospered as a transportation hub after the railroads had extended farther west.
 Along with several other cities, it had been a candidate for capital of the new state of South Dakota, losing to the more centrally located Pierre.
 The city's newspaper, the Watertown Public Opinion, began publishing in 1887.

 In the mid-20th century, Interstate 29 was constructed through eastern South Dakota.
 The route included a slight bend to bring it closer to Watertown.
 Its construction was a major economic benefit to Watertown and the communities near it.